 Creating a Theory

-So when it comes to making a theory, the first thing to do is to get some proper inspiration, not to just make something up at random because you think making a theory would be cool.
+So when it comes to making a theory, the first thing to do is to get some proper inspiration.
 A lot of the time you get the idea for an explanation for something in a sudden burst of inspiration without having had any intention of making a theory beforehand, but otherwise, is there something about Pokémon that genuinely puzzles you?
 How about something that's just kind of strange that could have an alternative explanation?
 Remember to start with a question: start by figuring out the thing you're going to explain.

 Once you know what you want to make a theory about, you need to actually make up the theory.
 The first thing to do here is to do research: find out everything there is to know about the subject, either on the in-world or meta level as appropriate.
 You don't want to awkwardly end up having a theory that contradicts the facts; that's just a useless theory.
 Know your stuff beforehand and avoid that.
 A good place to start finding out the facts is Bulbapedia, though not everything there is accurate, so be careful, look at the discussion pages for more information if some of the information seems suspect, and try to find independent verification.
 If the question is about a game mechanic, look on a site like Smogon, which does extensive game mechanics research.
 Some theories also call for real-world research into science or other academic fields that seem relevant.
 Once you've done your research, you've collected all the available evidence that should be relevant to your to-be theory.